umbertosaetti/ERFSCL.github.io/publications_page.md

 Parmar, K.* and Guzzetti, D., “Interactive Imitation Learning for Spacecraft Path-Planning in Binary Asteroid Systems.”
 Advances in Space Research – accepted

 Perera, R., Guzzetti, D., and Agrawal, V., “Optimized and autonomous machine learning framework for characterizing pores, particles, grains and grain boundaries in microstructural images.”
-Computational Materials Science – major review in preparation
+Computational Materials Science – accepted

-Indaco*, M., Lavagna, M., and Guzzetti, D. “Autonomous Small Body Gravimetry Via A2C Path-Planning.”
-The Journal of the Astronautical Sciences – under review

 Brandonisio*, A., Lavagna, M., and Guzzetti, D. “Deep Reinforcement Learning to Enhance Fly-Around Guidance For Uncooperative Space Objects Smart Imaging.”
-The Journal of the Astronautical Sciences – under review
+The Journal of the Astronautical Sciences – accepted

 **2019**